AdamRamberg/unity-stories/README.md

 ## Middleware
 Unity Stories is allowing users to use and define enhancers (like Redux allows users to enhance their store).
 Unity Stories ships with one enhancer creator, ApplyMiddleware, that is making it possible to apply middleware to the dispatch method.
 Logger is a middleware defined in Unity Stories that shows the API and a simple example of how a middleware can be defined.

+For performance reasons it is preferable to always define StoreAction factories.
+However, if you want to define your own middleware there are things to take into consideration when you for example wants to perform an async task in an middleware based on the StoreAction.
+Internally, Unity Stories is keeping track of StoreActions (when using the StoryActionFactoryHelper).
+In order to keep the StoreAction alive for an async task the `KeepActionAlive()` must be used.
+It is also important that `ReleaseActionForReuse()` is called when the StoreAction can be released for reuse.

 ## Performance
 First of all, it is strongly recommended to create StoryAction factories in order to minimize garbage.
 Furthermore, in order to avoid unnecessary garbage collection reference types (for example strings) in StoryActions should be avoided if used often (for example in the Update loop) when possible.